WHITE WATER RULESHEET

 Tilt during Bigfoot Hotfoot doesn't stop the bigfoot head from continually

 rotating.
-It also leaves "HOTFOOT IN 0"
+It also leaves "HOTFOOT IN 0" in the status display

-when both hotfoot targets are again
+and causes "HOTFOOT IN 255" when both hotfoot targets are again

 hit.
 This causes an interesting strategy.
 If bigfoot hotfoot is running,